MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-model-02.md

     ![White Key C](./images/white-key-c.png)

 1. Creating a black key is simpler.
-Since all black keys are of the shape of a box, we can create a black key just by creating a box mesh with a black-colored [StandardMaterial](https://doc.babylonjs.com/divingDeeper/materials/using/materials_introduction#color) to it.
+Since all black keys are of the shape of a box, we can create a black key just by creating a box mesh with a black-colored [StandardMaterial](https://doc.babylonjs.com/divingDeeper/materials/using/materials_introduction#color).

     > [!NOTE]
     > Since the default mesh color is a light grey that resembles white, this tutorial doesn't include steps to add a white color material to the white keys.
 However, feel free to add the material yourself if you'd like a true, bright white color on the white keys.